F1F88/sm-ext-log4sp/readme.md

 2. Support custom log filtering.

-   - For test environments, you can use low log level (such as `trace`, `debug`) to increase log message and find bugs.
+   - For test, you can use low log level (such as `trace`, `debug`) to increase log message and find bugs.

-   - For online environments, you can use high log level (such as: `warn`, `error`) to reduce log message and improve performance.
+   - For release, you can use high log level (such as: `warn`, `error`) to reduce log message and improve performance.

 3. Support custom log message pattern.